Happy Earth Day!

 What we eat has a profound impact on our environment because it takes a lot of our planet’s land, water, and energy to produce food.
 A recent study indicate that our food system accounts for nearly a quarter of all GHG emissions.

 The following offers tips on how we can change the way we eat to reduce our carbon footprint.
-And for more information on how to reduce your food waste, refer to this blog post.
+And for more information on how to reduce your food waste, refer to my blog post on reducing food waste.

 5. Eat mostly plants